XpressAI/xai-slack/README.md

 Detects specific triggers in Slack messages or replies and executes corresponding branches.
 Optionally filters mentions, tags, and triggers from the text.

+### SlackSendMessageToServerAndChannel Component:

+Sends a message to a specific server and channel in Slack.

 ## Try the Examples

 We have provided several example workflows to help you get started with the xai-slack component library.
 Give them a try and see how you can create custom Slack components for your workspace.